LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ARKStep memory was ``NULL``

+   **Notes:** This is only accumulated for the 'life' of the nonlinear solver object; the counter is reset whenever a new nonlinear solver module is 'attached' to ARKStep, or when ARKStep is resized.

 .. c:function:: int ARKStepGetNumNonlinSolvIters(void* arkode_mem, long int* nniters)